8go/matrix-eno-bot/README.md

 - create a Matrix account for the bot, name it `bot` for example
 - configure the bot software
 - create the bot service and start the bot or the bot service
-- log in to the before created Matrix `bot` account e.g. via Riot web page
+- log in to the before created Matrix `bot` account e.g. via Element web page
 - manually send invite from `bot` account to a friend (or to yourself)
 - once invite is accepted, reset the bot service (so that the new room will be added to bot service)
   - if you as admin already have a room with the bot, you can reset the bot by sending it `restart bot` as a message in your Matrix bot room
 - have the newly joined invitee send a `hello` command to the bot for a first test
+- bot can do emoji verify
 - bot can handle encrypted rooms by default
+- bot can handle texts, images, and arbitrary files (send audio, PDF, video, etc.)

 ## Debugging

-TODO: This needs to be revised.
-Not correct at the moment.

 Run something similar to
 ```
+cd matrix-eno-bot # go to your installation directory
+vim config.yaml # modify the logging parameters, increase logging
-systemctl stop tiny-matrix-bot # stop server in case it is running
+systemctl restart matrix-eno-bot # restart server in case it is running
-cd tiny-matrix-bot # go to your installation directory
-./tiny-matrix-bot.py --debug # observe debug output
+# observe debug output and look at the log files
 ```

 ## Bot as Personal Assistant: Example bot commands provided

+Commands useful to average users:

+- btc: gives Bitcoin BTC price info
+- ddg: search the web with DuckDuckGo search
+- eth: gives Ethereum price info
+- hello: gives you a friendly compliment
 - help: to list available bot commands
-- ping: trivial example to have the bot respond
-- pong: like ping, but pong
-- hello: gives you a friendly compliment
+- hn: read Hacker News, fetches front page headlines from Hacker News
+- mn: read Messari News, fetches the latest news articles from Messari
 - motd: gives you the Linux Message Of The Day
-- ddg: search the web with DuckDuckGo search
-- web: surf the web, get a web page (JavaScript not supported)
+- rss: read RSS feeds
+- s2f: print Bitcoin Stock-to-flow price info
 - tides: get today's low and high tides of your favorite beach
+- totp: get 2FA Two-factor-authentication TOTP One-Time-Password PIN via bot message (like Google Authenticator)
+- twitter: read latest user tweets from Twitter (does **not** work most of the time as info is scraped from web)
+- waves: get the surf report of your favorite beach
 - weather: get the weather forecast for your favorite city
-- rss: read RSS feeds
-- twitter: read latest user tweets from Twitter (does not always work as info is scraped from web)
-- tesla: chat with your Tesla car (dummy)
-- totp: get 2FA Two-factor-authentication TOTP PIN via bot message
-- hn: read Hacker News, fetches front page headlines from Hacker News
-- mn: read Messari News, fetches the latest news articles from Messari
-- date: gives date and time
-- btc: gives Bitcoin BTC price info
-- eth: gives Ethereum price info
-- s2f: print Bitcoin Stock-to-flow price info
+- web: surf the web, get a web page (JavaScript not supported)

 ## Bot as Admin Tool: Example bot commands provided to Matrix or system administrators

 With these commands a system administrator can maintain his Matrix installation and keep a watchful eye on his server all through the Matrix bot.
 Set the permissions accordingly in the config file to avoid unauthorized use of these bot commands!

+- alert: shows if any CPU, RAM, or Disk thresholds have been exceeded (best to combine with a cron job, and have the cron job send the bot message to Matrix admin rooms)
+- backup: runs your backup script to backup files, partitions, etc.
+- check: check status, health status, updates, etc. of bot, Matrix and the operating system
+- cputemp: monitor the CPU temperatures
+- date: gives date and time of server
 - disks: see how full your disks or mountpoints are
-- cputemp: monitor the CPU temperatures
-- restart: restart the bot itself, or Matrix services
-- check: check status, health status, updates, etc. of bot, Matrix and the operating system
-- update: update operating sytem
-- wake: wake up other PCs on the network via wake-on-LAN
 - firewall: list the firewall settings and configuration
-- date: gives date and time of server
 - platform: gives hardware and operating system platform information
 - ps: print current CPU, RAM and Disk utilization of server
+- restart: restart the bot itself, or Matrix services
 - top: gives 5 top CPU and RAM consuming processes
-- alert: shows if any CPU, RAM, or Disk thresholds have been exceeded (best to combine with a cron job, and have the cron job send the bot message to Matrix admin rooms)
+- update: update operating sytem and other software environments
+- users: list user accounts that exist on your server
+- wake: wake up other PCs on the network via wake-on-LAN

 ## Other Features

-TODO: This needs to be revised.
-Not correct currently.

-- bot can also be used as an CLI app to send messages to rooms where bot is a member
-- when sending messages, 3 message formats are supported:
-  - text: by default
-  - html: like using `/html ...` in a chat
-  - code: for sending code snippets or script outputs, like `/html <pre><code> ... </code></pre>`
-- sample scripts are in `bash` and in `python3`
+- sample scripts are in `bash` and in `python3`, but can be in any language (JavaScript, Go, etc.)
+- matrix-eno-bot combines well with [matrix-commander](https://github.com/8go/matrix-commander).
+Configure `matrix-commander` as another eno bot device.
-- it can be used very easily for monitoring the system.
+- `matrix-commander` can then be used very easily for monitoring the system.
 An admin can set up a cron job that runs every 15 minutes, e.g. to check CPU temperature, or to check a log file for signs of an intrusion (e.g. SSH or Web Server log files).
 If anything abnormal is found by the cron job, the cron job fires off a bot message to the admin.

 ## Legal